-I was lucky enough to find this recipe on the Food Network website saved as the “Quickest puff pastry recipe.
+I was lucky enough to find this recipe on the Food Network website called the quickest puff pastry recipe.
 Now this was an amazing discovery.
 I can make puff pastry and save myself so much time and effort.
-Yeah I like that!
+Yeah, I like that!

-This is a pastry that is flaky , crispy and buttery, just like the classic puff pastry which takes time and lots of rolling.
-Another bonus point is, that you can fill it with any filling that suits your tastes.
+This pastry is flaky, crispy and buttery, just like the classic puff pastry which takes time and lots of rolling.
+Another bonus point is, that you can fill it with any filling that suits your tastes, from savory to sweet.